 Recently, I have been working on 'what it is like'-knowledge.
 Related to this work my project “Transformative Experience and Testimony” was awarded a Research Grant (2016-2017) from the Philosophy of Transformative Experience funding initiative, part of the Experience Project run jointly by the University of Notre Dame and the University of North Carolina Chapel Hill, and funded by the John Templeton Foundation.

-In 2017 I am the sole lecturer and coordinator for PHI3MBM, PHI3TCP, and PHI2KRB, and I will be doing half of the lectures for PHI3ETH.
+In 2018 I am the sole lecturer and coordinator for PHI3MBM, PHI3TCP, and PHI2KIS:

-In other years I have also taught on PHI1PPR Philosophical problems and PHI3MFQ Metaphysics: Fundamental Questions.
+In other years I have also taught on PHI1PPR Philosophical Problems, PHI3 Ethics, and PHI3MFQ Metaphysics: Fundamental Questions.

 - 2016.
 Reflective Equilibrium.
 H. Cappelen and T. Genlder (eds.)
 Oxford Handbook of Philosophical Methodology, Oxford University Press.

 - 2015.
 Knowing How and ‘Knowing How’.
 C. Daly (ed.)
 Palgrave Handbook of Philosophical Methods, Palgrave Macmillan.

 - 2015.
 Revisionary Intellectualism and Gettier.
 Philosophical Studies 172(1): 7-27.